Ma6upa/mabup4/README.md

 # Yudintsev Valeriy

-This App is a simple portfolio page created to share my contacts and work experience
+This App is a simple landing page to try out some css animations and spline 3D

-Secondary this App is for practicing using flashy css and modern design

 - [telegram](https://t.me/mabup4)